bitboxer/bitboxer.de/_posts/2014-04-06-uber-configuration.md

 Do I think that you should never change the default setting of your system?
 No.
 But you need to think about the implication of each change you do on your system.

-For me it comes down to four basic rules.
+For me it comes down to four basic questions.

 **Has this change implications for my pair?**